Mark Sampson: Stevenage

 Mark Sampson was appointed as a first-team coach of Stevenage on 4 July 2019.
 Sampson was appointed as caretaker manager on 9 September 2019 after the sacking of Dino Maamria.
-Subsequently, Sampson was accused of using racist language in a coaches meeting by former first team coach Ali Uzunhasanoglu.
-Maamria also gave evidence against Sampson.
-The complaint was made a week after the meeting and after Uzunhasanoglu and Maamria had left the club.
-Stevenage denied the accusations, while the FA said they would investigate.
-On 20 November 2019 Sampson was charged by the FA for using racist language.
 On 15 December 2019 Stevenage announced that Graham Westley would return for this fourth stint as Stevenage's head coach, restoring Sampson to his previous role as a first team coach.
 During his oversight the club played 18 matches, winning five, with seven draws, and six losses.
-On 20 January 2020, the charge against Sampson of using racist language was dismissed as not proven by the FA independent commission.
-On 12 May 2020 Sampson confirmed he was taking legal action after the allegations were dismissed.
 Stevenage finished the 2019–20 season in 23rd place, but were reprieved from relegation thanks to Bury's expulsion from League One, and after Macclesfield Town was deducted four points for failing to both pay their players' wages and to fulfil a fixture.
 The following season Stevenage finished in 14th place.
-Sampson remained with the club until his departure on November 8, 2021, at which time Stevenage were in 21st place in the league table.
+Sampson remained with the club until his departure on 8 November 2021.